One dead, scores hurt in Palestinian 'Day of Rage' over Jerusalem

 In Cairo, capital of Egypt, a U.S. ally which has a peace treaty with Israel, hundreds of protesters who had gathered in Al-Azhar mosque and outside in its courtyard chanted “Jerusalem is Arab!
 O Trump, you madman, the Arab people are everywhere!”

 The imam leading Friday prayer at Al-Azhar said the U.S. plan to move its embassy to Jerusalem was a “terrorist decision”.
-The mosque’s Imam Sheikh Ahmed al-Tayeb rejected an invitation to meet U.S. Vice President Mike Pence.
+The mosque’s Imam, Sheikh Ahmed al-Tayeb, rejected an invitation to meet U.S. Vice President Mike Pence.

 Large demonstrations also took place in Jordan, Tunisia, Somalia, Yemen, Malaysia and Indonesia.